 To stay updated with our next circle, simply click on the Connect tab and send a message to the host!
 You'll then be emailed as more information is available.

 What's the flow?
-We start with an hour of meditation; that is followed by a circle of sharing, and then a meal in silence.
+We start with an hour of meditation; that is followed by a circle of sharing.

 How many people attend?
 Serendipity typically brings together 10-30 diverse folks.